michaelszymczak/jekyll-sandbox/app/_drafts/abstraction-less-can-be-more.md

 }
 ```

-Or, in other words, how many lines of code and potential bugs you saved by not having to write them in a first place?
+Or, in other words, how many lines of code and potential bugs you saved by not having to write them in the first place?
 Abstraction decomposition is so powerful because as the code becomes composable,
 it also becomes [orthogonal](https://en.wikipedia.org/wiki/Orthogonality_(programming)) - each problem is solved once and for all and "it is associated with simplicity; the more orthogonal the design, the fewer exceptions.
 This makes it easier to learn, read and write programs in a programming language".